JetBrains/intellij-scala/README.md

   $ git clone https://github.com/JetBrains/intellij-scala.git
   ```

-2. Open IntelliJ IDEA, select `File -> New -> Project from existing sources`, point to
+2. Open IntelliJ IDEA.
+From the Welcome screen or `File` menu, click `Open`, and point to
-the directory where the Scala plugin repository is and then import it as sbt project.
+the directory where you cloned the Scala plugin sources.
+It will be automatically imported as a sbt project.

 3. In the next step, select JDK 17 as project JDK (create it from an installed JDK if necessary).

-5. Select the `scalaCommunity` run configuration and select the `Run` or `Debug` button to build and start a
+4. Select the `scalaCommunity` run configuration and select the `Run` or `Debug` button to build and start a
 development version of IDEA with the Scala plugin.